dockstore/dockstore-documentation/docs/advanced-topics/checker-workflows.rst

 --------------

 -  Learn about checker workflows
--  Add a checker workflow to an existing tool
+-  Add a checker workflow to an existing tool or workflow
 -  Update a checker workflow
 -  Launch a checker workflow